Ladder safety

 Never use ladders in thunderstorms, rain or wind.

-Lean the ladder against a wall at a vertical to horizontal ratio of 4:1.
-This means that if the ladder is 4m tall, place the foot of the ladder 1m from the wall.
+Lean the ladder against a wall at the safest vertical to horizontal ratio of 4:1 (height:distance).
+This means if the ladder is 4 metres tall, place the foot of the ladder 1 metre from the wall.

 Secure the top of an extension ladder into position before starting work.